-Note: MW, megawatt; PM, particulate matter(particle diameter size).

-While PaMs may be important, there may be other circumstances that affect emissions; for example, declining use of a particular fuel as a domestic energy source or changes in the use of particular types of combustion devices may occur because of the personal decisions of the public and the natural replacement of old and inefficient devices and may be completely unrelated to any policy or measure.
-These types of changes are likely to be important for domestic combustion (and for small non-domestic combustion sources) but can be very difficult to quantify or estimate.
+While an understanding of PaMs is important, there may be other circumstances that affect emissions; for example, declining use of a particular fuel as a domestic energy source or changes in the use of particular types of combustion devices may occur because of changes of public preferences.
+Similarly, the natural replacement of old and inefficient devices and may be completely unrelated to any policy or measure.
+These types of changes are likely to be particularly important for domestic combustion (and for small non-domestic combustion sources) but can be difficult to quantify or estimate.

 A1.2.1 Activity data projections